This post has been sponsored by ©2019 Chobani, LLC . All thoughts and opinions are my own.

 You can use a tool to make the melon into traditional ball shapes, but I think it is faster and easier to cut them into small bite-sized cubes—don’t you?

 I like to start with the watermelon first.
 Once I chop it, I place it in a colander to let it drain and dry.
 Same goes with any other fruit that is juicy or has been washed.
-You want it to be patted dry before you prepare the fruit salad.
+You want it to be patted dry before you get started.

 TIP: To keep the peaches and pineapple from turning brown after you chop them, drizzle the remaining orange juice over the top and toss gently.
 The acid in the citrus fruit prevents the enzymes from oxidizing.
 Science.

-There are several ways you can serve Melon Fruit Salad.
+There are several ways you can serve this refreshing treat.
 The colors really pop if you layer them in a glass serving bowl.
 Or, hollow out the melon and the pineapple for fun serving dishes.

 You can toss all of the fruit with the yogurt dressing right before serving.
 Or, arrange the fruit in rainbow order and serve the dressing on the side.